 Treating a chipped tooth is among the most common procedures in dentistry, according to the American Association of Endodontists.
 Even on such a small surface as your teeth, specialists can fix the injury by either returning the broken enamel to its place or by securing a filling or crown in place.

 Probably the most important advice is not waiting for the perfect moment for treating a chipped tooth.
 The longer you wait, the deeper the damage, and the less likely it is that endodontists or dentists can assist you.
 If there is a delay in getting treatment, make sure you concentrate on soft foods.

 The steps required in treating a chipped tooth for you may be minor.
 If the chip is small, then your dentist may be able to smooth and polish the chipped tooth and return your bite and your smile to normal.

 You can help in preparation for treating a chipped tooth.
 Save the chip, if you can!
-It might be sizeable enough that your dentist can simply apply adhesive to put it back into place, according to the Harvard Medical School.
+According to the Harvard Medical School, it might be sizeable enough that your dentist can apply adhesive to put it back into place.

 If the chip is bigger, then your best option might a crown — a manufactured tooth that fits over the one that got chipped.
 This will take a little bit of time, as it involves the dentist forming a mold of the tooth and fitting it in the space available.

 If the injury goes even deeper and exposes some of the interiors of the tooth, you’re potentially at risk of infection.
 This might delay the treatment for a few weeks so the dentist can see the extent of the damage.
 For more severe injuries, you might require a root canal.

 Dentistry has developed advanced techniques for treating a chipped tooth.
 If you have suffered an injury, contact us today.

 Let Splendid Dental Atascocita Help Your Chipped Tooth